csantosbh/Lauen/docs/source/editor.rst

   back into something that the editor can use.
 This is done in the file ``lau/component_prototypes.js``, and is explained :ref:`down below
   <persistent-components>`.
+* **Make the component visualizable** If the component should be displayed in the edit canvas (for instance, the preview is highly dependent on the Transform component; and the Mesh component is expected to be displayed on the edit canvas), there :ref:`are some steps <canvas-consistency>` to make this component always consistent with the edit canvas.

 .. _add-component-to-menu: